-These areas are not taught in isolation.
-Children will have the opportunity to engage in activities linked to these areas by direct group teaching, whole class teaching or child-led independent learning.
-5 3 These areas are not taught in isolation.
-Children will have the opportunity to engage in activities linked to these areas by direct group teaching, whole class teaching or child-led independent learning.
+PRIME AREAS Nursery Personal, Social and Emotional Development These areas are not taught in isolation.
+Children will have the opportunity to engage in Physical Development activities linked to these areas by direct group Communication and Language teaching, whole class teaching or child-led independent learning.
+SPECIFIC AREAS Literacy (Letters & Sounds) 5 Mathematics 3 Understanding the World These areas are not taught in isolation.
+Expressive Arts and Design Children will have the opportunity to engage in activities linked to these areas by direct group teaching, whole class teaching or child-led independent learning.